Asian markets drop as jobs data raises Fed tapering fears

 Foreign investors repatriating funds, after selling Asian government bonds and stocks, drove the demand for dollars, although traders said that local investors were selling Asian stocks as aggressively as foreigners.

-MSCI’s Asia-Pacific ex-Japan share index .MIAPJ0000PUS was down 1.7 percent at a two-week low.
+MSCI’s Asia-Pacific ex-Japan share index was down 1.7 percent at a a two-week low.

 “I don’t think it’s negative for Japan,” said a hedge fund manager, who declined to be identified, referring to higher dollar borrowing costs.